dfinity/interface-spec/spec/index.md

 It is important to note that the validity of transactions is not verified in the Bitcoin component.
 The Bitcoin component relies on the proof of work that goes into the blocks and the verification of the blocks in the Bitcoin network.
 For a newly discovered block, a regular Bitcoin (full) node therefore provides a higher level of security than the Bitcoin component, which implies that it is advisable to set the number of confirmations to a reasonably large value, such as 6, to gain confidence in the correctness of the returned UTXOs.

 There is an upper bound of 10,000 UTXOs that can be returned in a single request.
-For addresses that contain sufficiently many UTXOs, a partial set of the address’s UTXOs are returned along with a page reference.
+For addresses that contain sufficiently many UTXOs, a partial set of the address's UTXOs are returned along with a page reference.

 In the second case, a page reference (a series of bytes) must be provided, which instructs the Bitcoin component to collect UTXOs starting from the corresponding "page".